mendix/docs/content/en/docs/appstore/creating-content/connector-guide-build/_index.md

 * Basic steps for building and publishing connectors

 {{% alert color="info" %}}
 For in-depth instructions and best practices, see [Best Practices for Building Connectors](/appstore/creating-content/connector-guide-best-practices/).
-To learn more about advanced ways to build connectors, see [Wrap Services, APIS, or Databases with OData](/refguide/wrap-services-odata/).
 {{% /alert %}}

 ### 1.1 Prerequisites